LAST UPDATED: 18 May 2017

 As distressing as the news is, there is comfort to be found in the extraordinary mainstream media coverage and the public outrage that is accompanying it.
 Worldwide, concern for animals and their welfare is on the rise — as is the public's determination to force positive change.

 Brilliant campaign work by Animals Asia and Humane Society International has given global recognition to the victims of this event.
 This follows years of investigations and on-the-ground work by Animals Asia to end the trade of dogs and cats for food.
-So intense has the international pressure become to end the Yulin dog meat festival that last year the city of Yulin itself vowed to not support the festival.
+So intense has the international pressure become to end the Yulin dog meat festival that in 2015 the city of Yulin itself vowed to not support the festival.
 It still went ahead.
 But fortunately, fewer dogs were slaughtered.

 With high profile celebrity support and petitions now reaching the millions (you can sign one here), the unprecedented international pressure on Yulin to permanently cancel the dog eating festival may soon be successful.